tiagoshibata/meth-pills/README.md

 Meth (maximum ETH) pills are free, open source software to tweak GDDR5X memory timings on NVIDIA GPUs.

+### The project works, but it's new and will have breaking changes.
+You will need to tweak it for cards other than GTX 1080s

 ## Why?

 GDDR5X and other new memory types have higher peak bandwidth for faster transfers of e.g. large textures, but generally have worse latency.
 ETH mining does mostly small random accesses, which are greatly impacted by the higher latency.